RobuQ: Pushing DiTs to W1.58A2 via Robust Activation Quantization: Experiments

 \subsection{Efficiency Analysis}

-Table~\ref{tab:efficiency_results} demonstrates that the RobuQ series achieves the best efficiency-accuracy trade-off.
-Notably, our RobuQ at W1.58A2 even surpasses BinaryDM and Bitnetv2 at W1.58A4, while providing a 17.3$\times$ theoretical speedup ratio and a 13.2$\times$ model compression ratio compared to the FP model.
+Table~\ref{tab:efficiency_results} demonstrates that RobuQ achieves the best efficiency-accuracy trade-off.
+Notably, our RobuQ at W1.58A2 surpasses BinaryDM and Bitnetv2 at W1.58A4, while providing a 17.3$\times$ theoretical speedup and a 13.2$\times$ compression ratio compared to the FP model.
 The visual comparisons in Fig.~\ref{fig:compare} (right) further corroborate these results.
-More details including the model FLOPs breakdown and computation are provided in Appendix~\ref{appendix:efficiency}.
+More details are provided in Appendix~\ref{appendix:efficiency}.